artemis-yl/artemis-yl.github.io/_posts/2017-04-07-HeatSinks.md

 </details>

 {::options parse_block_html="false" /}
-<p>&nbsp;</p>

-main.m found which configuration had the lowest maximum temperature, calling on the config to create the blocks and temperature files to solve the temp distribution.
+**main.m** found which configuration had the lowest maximum temperature, calling on the config to create the blocks and temperature files to solve the temp distribution.

 {::options parse_block_html="true" /}